Norway - Social Security Insights | Workia

 Benefits

 Pension benefits can generally be drawn at 67, with the possibility of an early claim if sufficient years (40) of contributions have been made.
-Most benefits – either from paying contributions locally or deriving from being insured in a social security agreement country – are generous; unemployment benefit in Norway can be as high as $33,000 per year.
+Most benefits – either from paying contributions locally or deriving from being insured in a social security agreement country – are generous; unemployment benefit in Norway can be as high as 62% of an individual’s average annual salary over the previous three years.

 Other